Richard S. Scorer

 Richard Segar Scorer (30 August 1919 – 21 May 2011) was a British meteorologist.
 He was a contributor to the theory on mountain waves.
 Scorer also worked on the cloud physics and his exchanges with the American meteorologist Joanne Simpson helped to better understand the formation of cumulus clouds.

-Biography
+Early life

-Richard Scorer was born in Lincoln, England, in 1919.
+Richard Scorer was born in Lincoln, England, in 1919, at 11 Lindum Terrace.
+He was the second son, after Philip.

 His father was a senior partner in a firm of solicitors, and later clerk to Lindsey County Council.
 His mother was a lecturer at Bishop Grosseteste College, a teacher training college.
-A brother was architect Sam Scorer, and like him went to Repton School.
+His younger brother was architect Sam Scorer, and like him went to Repton School.
 From his youth, he showed great aptitude for mathematics and won a scholarship to the University of Cambridge where he did his undergraduate studies.

+Career

 In 1941, during World War II, he joined the UK Met Office as a junior forecaster, first for RAF Bomber Command and the Supply Command then he was transferred to Gibraltar to do weather forecasting for North Africa.
 He was commissioned as a flying officer in January 1943.